-- 29.It is proposed that following comments and observations on the draft Strategy by members of the Housing Scrutiny Panel (and any attendees from Policy and Resources Panel) that the draft Strategy will go before the Executive to seek approval for a period of public consultation on the Strategy. - 30.
-Following a period of public consultation on the draft it is intended that appropriate adjustments are made to the Strategy ahead of it returning to the Executive for approval/adoption.
+30. Following a period of public consultation on the draft Strategy, it is intended that appropriate adjustments are made ahead of it returning to the Executive for approval/adoption.

 RISK ASSESSMENT

 31. There are no significant risk considerations in relation to this report